 David Tennant has covered Sunshine on Leith by The Proclaimers.

 Plus a special group cover of It Must Be Love by Labi Siffre.

-The album is now available for pre-order on the BBC Children in Need website here.
+The album is now available for pre-order online here.

 Each track was carefully crafted and recorded at the legendary recording studios, Abbey Road and Rak Studios in London, whilst the actors received expert guidance and mentoring from Brit and Mercury award-winning record producers and songwriters, Guy Chambers and Jonathan Quarmby.